Events for the Episcopal Church of the Redeemer in Kenmore, Washington

 Sun, March 29 at 2:00 pm to 4:00 pm PDT

-Shape Note, or Sacred Harp, is a singing tradition with roots from England.
+Sacred Harp, or Shape Note, is a singing tradition with roots from England.
 In North America, it traveled through New England to Appalachia and the Ozarks.
 Today people take part around the world in this tradition of shape note signing.
 We regularly sing hymns today that started from this tradition.
-Through the Pacific Northwest Sacred Harp Singers (PNWSHS), this music will come to the parish hall at Church of the Redeemer on two Sunday afternoons.
-Come, take part from 2:00 pm to 4:00 pm on March 29, and April 26.
+Through the Pacific Northwest Sacred Harp Singers (PNWSHS), this music will come to the parish hall at Church of the Redeemer.

 There is no admission or membership dues.
-A collection will be taken to cover expenses.
+Someone will take a collection to cover expenses, primarily room rent.
 The PNWSHS invites anyone and everyone.
 This singing will use the 2025 Denson Edition of The Sacred Harp.
-Loaner books will be available.
+Loaner books are available.

 Church of the Redeemer is at 6220 Northeast 181st Street in Kenmore, Washington.

-There is no professional shape note singers or concerts.
+There are no professional shape note singers or concerts.
 This music is participatory by people, with or without music education.
+Anyone can do it.

 There are unique harmonies in this music.
-Jeannette Sorrell describes it this way, “It’s just a texture that, in a way sounds somewhat medieval — many open fifths and open fourths; things like that” (WFMT).
+Jeannette Sorrell describes it as, “It’s just a texture that, in a way sounds somewhat medieval — many open fifths and open fourths; things like that” (WFMT).

 While there is no professional shape note singers, professional groups have used music from this tradition.
 For example, the Tudor Choir has a Christmas album of music collected by Karen Willard’s An American Christmas Harp.
-Chanticleer has recorded some shape note music, including “Glorious Things of Thee are Spoken” on their Our American Journey album.
+Chanticleer has recorded some of this music, including “Glorious Things of Thee are Spoken,” on their Our American Journey album.

 All sorts and conditions of people take part in shape note singing.
 For example, a punk rocker by the name José Camacho-Cerna contributed the tune Lowndes to the 2025 edition of The Sacred Harp.